Pied Piper of Hamelin: Emigration

 "After the defeat of the Danes at the Battle of Bornhöved in 1227," explains Udolph, "the region south of the Baltic Sea, which was then inhabited by Slavs, became available for colonization by the Germans."
-The bishops and dukes of Pomerania, Brandenburg, Uckermark and Prignitz sent out glib "locators," medieval recruitment officers, offering rich rewards to those who were willing to move to the new lands.
+The bishops and dukes of Pomerania, Brandenburg, Uckermark and Prignitz sent out glib "locators", medieval recruitment officers, offering rich rewards to those who were willing to move to the new lands.
 Thousands of young adults from Lower Saxony and Westphalia headed east.
 And as evidence, about a dozen Westphalian place names show up in this area.
 Indeed there are five villages called Hindenburg running in a straight line from Westphalia to Pomerania, as well as three eastern Spiegelbergs and a trail of etymology from Beverungen south of Hamelin to Beveringen northwest of Berlin to Beweringen in modern Poland.

-Udolph favors the hypothesis that the Hamelin youths wound up in what is now Poland.
+Udolph favours the hypothesis that the Hamelin youths wound up in what is now Poland.
 Genealogist Dick Eastman cited Udolph's research on Hamelin surnames that have shown up in Polish phonebooks:

 Linguistics professor Jürgen Udolph says that 130 children did vanish on a June day in the year 1284 from the German village of Hamelin (Hameln in German).
 Udolph entered all the known family names in the village at that time and then started searching for matches elsewhere.
 He found that the same surnames occur with amazing frequency in the regions of Prignitz and Uckermark, both north of Berlin.
 He also found the same surnames in the former Pomeranian region, which is now a part of Poland.

 Udolph surmises that the children were actually unemployed youths who had been sucked into the German drive to colonize its new settlements in Eastern Europe.
 The Pied Piper may never have existed as such, but, says the professor, "There were characters known as lokators who roamed northern Germany trying to recruit settlers for the East."
 Some of them were brightly dressed, and all were silver-tongued.

 Professor Udolph can show that the Hamelin exodus should be linked with the Battle of Bornhöved in 1227 which broke the Danish hold on Eastern Europe.
 That opened the way for German colonization, and by the latter part of the thirteenth century there were systematic attempts to bring able-bodied youths to Brandenburg and Pomerania.
 The settlement, according to the professor's name search, ended up near Starogard in what is now northwestern Poland.
 A village near Hamelin, for example, is called Beverungen and has an almost exact counterpart called Beveringen, near Pritzwalk, north of Berlin and another called Beweringen, near Starogard.